Leaf Blister Mites

 Degree Day Model: None

 Management Considerations: Cannot be treated in summer.
-Horticultural oil or sulfur in fall or spring is most effective.
+Horticultural oil, sulfur, or carbaryl in fall or spring is most effective.